verdie-g/DatadogStatsD/README.md

 | Datadog/dogstatsd-csharp-client |   232.7 ns |   2.02 ns |  1.89 ns | 0.0289 | 0.0004 |     - |      91 B |
 |             neuecc/DatadogSharp | 5,523.6 ns | 110.24 ns | 92.05 ns | 0.1900 |      - |     - |     599 B |

-For those metrics, the library lets DogStatsD agent do the aggregation, so with a sample rate of 1.0, each call to Histogram.Update will be sent to the agent.
+For those metrics, the library lets DogStatsD agent do the aggregation, so each call to Histogram.Update will be sent to the agent.

 Even though execution times might seem similar between this library (DatadogStatsD) and the official one (DogStatsDService), during the 250ns, the former serializes